Click the "Close" button in the top right corner of the screen. This will allow you to snooze automatic daily planning or close it altogether.

-No. Right now, you must create an account with Google or Outlook in order to integrate calendars and emails.
+No. Right now, you must create an account with Google or Outlook.
+As a daily planner, Sunsama relies on a connected Google or Outlook calendar, and creating an account with a Google/Outlook account ensures a calendar can be integrated in your Sunsama.
 Once you create your account, you can set up an email/password sign in by generating a password from here.
 It's best to follow this link in a private or incognito window.

-You can do this from your account settings (https://app.sunsama.com/settings) - scroll all the way to the bottom!
+You can do this from your settings - scroll all the way to the bottom!

 Please refer to the Billing overview and FAQs